Restore Your Smile With Veneers in Scottsdale

 Resin veneers are thinner in size and thus, require less tooth surface removal when applying this cosmetic dental solution.
 Our dentists here at Eric Wiitala DDS will be sure to guide you toward the better option for your oral health situation after a consultation at our dental office.

-Would I Be A Good Candidate For Dental Veneers?
+Who is a Candidate For Dental Veneers?

 As long as your teeth and oral health are good, pretty much anyone is a good candidate to improve his or her smile with porcelain or resin veneers.
 They cover all kinds of aesthetic issues with your teeth.